QuinteroSantiago/CodeCapsules/README.md

 ## Projects Description

+Markup : * Baby Projects
-Baby Projects are from an Basic Programming Course that use basic array manipulations as well as introduction to classes and functions
+            * Basic Programming Course that use basic array manipulations as well as introduction to classes and functions.

+         * Intro Projects
-Intro Projects are more advanced, using array and vector manipulations to perform mathematical functions
+            * More Advanced, using array and vector manipulations to perform mathematical functions.
+However, they are still introductory projects

+         * Personal Projects
-Personal Projects are projects that reflect a certain degree of complexity and were done in my free time.
+            * Projects that reflect a certain degree of complexity and were done in my free time.

+        * Python projects
-Python projects are very basic projects in python that do not have their own repository due to being very basic.
+            * Very basic projects in python that do not have their own repository due to being very basic.